ghik/kubernetes-the-harder-way/docs/01_Learning_How_to_Run_VMs_with_QEMU.md

 decide to isolate it from other VMs.
 We can also manually assign a MAC address to the guest VM.
 We will use some of these options later, when setting up an actual Kubernetes machine.

-Unfortunately, usage of `vmnet` requires escalated privileges on Mac OS, so from now on we must run QEMU using `sudo`:
+Unfortunately, usage of `vmnet` requires escalated privileges on macOS, so from now on we must run QEMU using `sudo`:

 ```
 sudo qemu-system-aarch64 \